Pardus-LiderAhenk/lider-ahenk-remote-access-plugin/README.md

 2. Open Eclipse and import the plugin project into Eclipse as 'Existing Maven Projects'.
 3. Navigate to _lider-ahenk-remote-access-plugin/scripts_ directory and run `build-plugin.sh`.

+You should add eclipse tightvncviewer plugin.
+After build plugin, you should install new eclipse software from local.
+In eclipse patform "Help" > "Install New Softeware" > "Add" Select Local "<git folder>/lider-ahenk-remote-access-plugin/lider-console-remote-access-dependencies/target/repository" select tightvncviewer and install.
+Restart eclipse.

 ## How to Run

 > Make sure you have Lider, Lider Console and Ahenk running.
 See these documentation:  [\[1\]](https://github.com/Pardus-Kurumsal/lider/wiki/02.-Building-&-Running), [\[2\]](https://github.com/Pardus-Kurumsal/lider-console/wiki/02.-Building-&-Running) and [\[3\]](https://github.com/Pardus-Kurumsal/ahenk/wiki/02.-Running).